GoogleChrome/web.dev/src/site/content/en/blog/how-mercadolibre-optimized-web-vitals/index.md

 ## Use Lighthouse to determine Max Potential FID

-Lighthouse doesn’t allow you to choose between different devices and locations, but it’s a very useful tool for diagnosing sites and obtaining performance recommendations.
+Lighthouse doesn't allow you to choose between different devices and locations, but it's a very useful tool for diagnosing sites and obtaining performance recommendations.

 When running Lighthouse on product detail pages, Mercado Libre found that the **Max Potential FID** was the only metric marked in red, with a value of **1710ms**.